christianrhodes18/Three-Level-Action-Game/README.md

 freeglut must be installed on the system.
 To install it, follow the steps found at http://freeglut.sourceforge.net/docs/install.php

 ## Directions to Run:
 - It is recommended to run this application with an IDE.
 I recommend CLion as it was used during development.
-- When opening the project, a folder called 'cmake-build-debug' will be created.
+After opening in CLion, you will need to select a 'CMakeLists.txt' file.
+Do this by selecting the 'CMakeLists.txt' file in the root directory, and a folder called 'cmake-build-debug' will be created.
 It is essential to move the file named 'freeglut.dll' (in the root directory) into the 'cmake-build-debug' folder for OpenGLL to recognize GLUT.
 Without doing this, an error such as 'Process finished with exit code -1073741515' will arise.
+The application will compile, bu the software will not interface with the graphics card as intended.
 - This project assumes a 64-bit system.
 If you are using 32 bit, edit line 6 of the CMakeLists.txt to accommodate.
 - To run the application and play the game, run the graphics.cpp file